-All restraint devices utilizing a "lap strap" must positively guide the "lap strap" to ensure that the loads transmitted by the "lap strap" are transmitted through the pelvis.
-The Child Restraint assembly shall not subject weak parts of the child’s body (abdomen, crotch, etc.) to excessive stresses.
+All restraint devices utilizing a lap strap shall positively guide the lap strap to ensure that the loads transmitted by the lap strap are transmitted through the pelvis.
+The assembly shall not subject weak parts of the child’s body (abdomen, crotch, etc.) to excessive stresses.

-The design shall be such that compression loads shall not be imposed on the crown of the child’s head in the event of a collision;
+Moreover, the design shall be such that compression loads shall not be imposed on the crown of the child’s head in the event of a collision;

+For i-Size or specific vehicle booster seats, the lap portion of the adult seat belt shall be positively guided to ensure that the loads transmitted by the adult lap belt are transmitted through the pelvis.
+The shoulder portion of the adult safety belt shall be positively guided to ensure that the child torso and neck do not escape.

 All straps of the restraint shall be so placed that they cannot cause discomfort to the wearer in normal use or assume a dangerous configuration.
 Y-shaped belts are not permitted on forward facing Enhanced Child Restraint Systems and may only be used in dedicated rearward facing and or lateral facing Enhanced Child Restraint Systems (carrycots).
 The distance between the shoulder-straps in the vicinity of the neck should be at least the width of the neck of the appropriate dummy.